Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Background

 \subsection{Business Process}

-A business process of an organization consists of a set of activities which are coordinately executed in an organizational and technical environment to reach a certain business goal~\cite[Chapt.
-1]{DBLP:books/sp/Weske19}, e.g., providing the blood test results for a given blood sample.
-For managing the documentation, redesign, execution, monitoring, and analysis of a business process, often process models are used as formal representation of a business process.
-Figure~\ref{fig:BPMNdiagram} shows an example process model given as BPMN (Business Process Model and Notation) diagram~\cite{BPMN} of a hospital laboratory.
-The process is initiated as soon as a blood sample is received.
-Then, it is registered by a lab assistant, and, next, prepared by a lab assistant.
-In a next step, the prepared blood sample is analysed by the blood analysis machine.
-If no error occurred the result can be published at the hospital information system or the analysis has to be repeated.
-Formally, a process model is defined as follows:
+\paragraph{Process model.}``A business process consists of a set of activities that are executed in coordination in an organizational and technical environment to reach a specific business goal''~\citep[Chapt.
+1]{DBLP:books/sp/Weske19}.
+For managing the documentation, redesign, execution, monitoring, and analysis of a business process, often process models are used as a formal representation of a business process.
+An example of a business process model from healthcare is shown in Figure~\ref{fig:BPMNdiagram}, represented in the industry standard Business Process Model and Notation \fabian{(BPMN)}~\citep{BPMN}, specifically as a ``process diagram''.
+The shown laboratory process describes handling a blood sample: once received, the sample is registered, prepared, and then analyzed by the blood analysis machine.
+The results are published in the hospital information system if no errors occur. \ingo{Apart from BPMN, many process modeling languages have been proposed over time.
+Prominent examples include} \fabian{Event-driven Process Chains (EPCs)~\citep{scheer2005process}, Petri net~\citep{van1998application}---as a rather formal specification language---or Declare~\citep{van2009declarative} as a declarative modeling language.}